 (Makes 2 dozen)

 1. Preheat oven to 350 degrees.
 In a stand mixer or large bowl, cream butter and sugars, about 4 minutes.
 Add peanut butter and beat on high for 2 minutes until incorporated.
-Next, add the eggs and vanilla and beat on high again for 2 minutes or until light and fluffy.
+Add eggs and vanilla and beat on high again for 2 minutes or until light and fluffy.

-3. Then, add all the dry ingredients, except the peanuts and beat on low for 1 minute.
+2. Add all dry ingredients, except peanuts and beat on low for 1 minute.
 Chop peanuts and add to dough.
 Remove bowl from stand and mix dough by hand to make sure all ingredients are incorporated.

-5. Scoop the dough out onto a parchment lined cookie sheet and using a fork, make a criss cross pattern on top of each cookie.
-Dip the fork into water in between cookies.
+3. Scoop dough out onto a parchment lined cookie sheet and using a fork, make a crisscross pattern on top of each cookie.
+Dip fork into water in between cookies.

-6. Bake the cookies for 10-12 minutes or until the edges are slightly golden brown.
-Remove the cookies from the oven and let cool on the cookie sheet for 10 minutes.
+4. Bake cookies for 10-12 minutes or until edges are slightly golden brown.
+Remove cookies from oven and let cool on cookie sheet for 10 minutes.
 Serve cookies warm or store in a cookie jar for several days.
 Enjoy!